ArturSpirin/test_junkie/README.md

 ## ![Test Junkie Logo](https://raw.githubusercontent.com/ArturSpirin/test_junkie/master/test_junkie/assets/logo.png)

 Test Junkie is advanced test [runner](#runner-object) for Python.
-Its highly configurable and packed with feature, Designed for large QA teams but because of its flexibility it can adopted by any one with ease.
+Its highly configurable and packed with features, Designed for large QA teams but because of its flexibility it can be adopted by anyone with ease.
 Test Junkie was designed with reporting in mind, and you can see its reporting capabilities just by looking the [demo console output](https://raw.githubusercontent.com/ArturSpirin/test_junkie/master/test_junkie/assets/console_out.jpg) or the [demo HTML report](https://goo.gl/F5b1tr)